zhonghao-sheng/website_review_tool/README.md

 ## Features

 - Review public and UniMelb restricted websites for broken links and specific keywords
-- Supports authentication using Okta Verify for accessing restricted UniMelb websites
+- Supports authentication using Okta Verify for accessing restricted UoM websites
 - Allows users to review documents stored in a SharePoint site
 - Custom keyword and content detection